Area: 5,769 sq. km. (2,227 sq. mi.), slightly larger than Delaware.

 The government owns a cattle farm in Australia that supplies most of the country's beef.
 At 2,262 square miles, this ranch is larger than Brunei itself.
 Eggs and chickens are largely produced locally, but most of Brunei's other food needs must be imported.
 Agriculture and fisheries are among the industrial sectors that the government has selected for highest priority in its efforts to diversify the economy.

 Recently the government has announced plans for Brunei to become an International Offshore Financial Center as well as a Center for Islamic Banking.
-Brunei is keen on the development of small and medium enterprises and also is investigating the possibility of establishing a "cyber park" to develop an information technology industry.
-Brunei also fostered tourism through its "Visit Brunei 2001" campaign, which has been sustained into the current year, which has shown a slight increase in tourist arrival.
+Brunei is keen on the development of Small and Medium Enterprises and also is investigating the possibility of establishing a "cyber park" to develop an information technology industry.
+Brunei also hopes to foster tourism through its "Visit Brunei 2001" campaign.

 The Sultan is both Minister of Defense and Supreme Commander of the Armed Forces (RBAF).
 All infantry, navy, and air combat units are made up of volunteers.
 There are two infantry brigades, equipped with armored reconnaissance vehicles and armored personnel carriers and supported by Rapier air defense missiles and a flotilla of coastal patrol vessels armed with surface-to-surface missiles.

-Brunei has a defense agreement with the United Kingdom, under which a British Armed Forces Ghurka battalion (1,500 men) is permanently stationed in Seria, near the center of Brunei's oil industry.
+Brunei has a defense agreement with the United Kingdom, under which a British Armed Forces Ghurka battalion is permanently stationed in Seria, near the center of Brunei's oil industry.
 The RBAF has joint exercises, training programs, and other military cooperation with the United Kingdom and many other countries, including the United States.
-The United States and Brunei signed memorandum of understanding (MOU) on Defense Cooperation in November 1994.
-The two countries conduct an annual military exercise called CARAT.

-Brunei joined ASEAN on January 7, 1984--one week after resuming full independence--and gives its ASEAN membership the highest priority in its foreign relations.
-Brunei joined the United Nations in September 1984.
-It also is a member of the Organization of the Islamic Conference and of the Asia-Pacific Economic Cooperation (APEC) forum.
+Brunei joined ASEAN on January 7, 1984--1 week after resuming full independence--and gives its ASEAN membership the highest priority in its foreign relations.
+Brunei joined the UN in September 1984.
+It also is a member of the Organization of the Islamic Conference (OIC) and of the Asia-Pacific Economic Cooperation (APEC) forum.
 Brunei hosts the APEC Economic Leaders' Meeting in November 2000.

 Relations between the United States and Brunei date from the last century.
 On April 6, 1845, the U.S.S.
 Constitution visited Brunei.
 The two countries concluded a Treaty of Peace, Friendship, Commerce and Navigation in 1850, which remains in force today.
 The United States maintained a consulate in Brunei from 1865 to 1867.

 The U.S. welcomed Brunei Darussalam's full independence from the United Kingdom on January 1, 1984, and opened an embassy in Bandar Seri Begawan on that date.
 Brunei opened its embassy in Washington in March 1984.
-Brunei's armed forces engage in joint exercises, training programs, and other military cooperation with the U.S. An MOU on defense cooperation was signed on November 29, 1994.
+Brunei's armed forces engage in joint exercises, training programs, and other military cooperation with the U.S. A memorandum of understanding on defense cooperation was signed on November 29, 1994.